mrkishi/veonim/README.md

 - `npm version major`

-or manually create tag (note that the package release version is lifted from package.json) `git tag v0.8.0-alpha.1`
+or manually create tag (note that the package release version is lifted from package.json)

+`git tag v0.8.0-alpha.1`

 then push the git tag

 `git push origin v0.8.0-alpha.1`

 to create a local release package for your current operating system:

 `npm run release`

+you will find various binaries available for testing under `dist` folder